UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 ReliabilityUtility is responsibleUtility is responsible

-The most important distinction here is pricing.
-In regulated states, rates are approved by a public commission and often change only once or twice a year.
-In deregulated areas, Retail Energy Providers offer various pricing structures, such as fixed rates that lock in your price for years or variable rates that fluctuate with the market.
-If you are setting up electric service in a new home, knowing your market type helps you avoid defaulting to a potentially higher “standard offer” rate.
+The most important distinction here revolves around pricing and competition.
+In regulated states, utility rates are approved by a public utility commission and typically only change once or twice a year, offering zero flexibility for the homeowner.
+In deregulated areas, Retail Energy Providers offer various pricing structures tailored to your lifestyle, such as secure fixed rates that lock in your price for years or variable rates that boldly fluctuate with the wholesale market.
+If you are setting up electric service in a new home, knowing your exact market type helps you strategically avoid defaulting to a standard offer rate that might cost you hundreds of dollars more per year.

 How Deregulation Affects Your Bill: Utilities vs. Suppliers